Vasectomy Services Melbourne, VIC

 Are Vasectomies reversible?

 Although vasectomy is reversible, it should be regarded as a permanent form of contraception, as there is no guarantee reversal will be successful.

 Importantly, a man is not confirmed sterilized until he has submitted a semen specimen for analysis which shows a zero sperm count.
 This is usually done approximately 8-10 weeks post-operatively.
 In this period, a man must continue to use contraception.

-To make an appointment for a consultation to discuss vasectomy, please call AUA on 03 8506 3600.
+To make an appointment for a consultation to discuss vasectomy, please call Australian Urology Associates on 03 8506 3600.